-However, new and innovative processes are being developed that are able to break down blended fibers.
+However, new and innovative processes are being developed to break down blended fibers.
 These processes hold the promise of making textile recycling easier and more efficient.
-So far, these processes have been shown to be successful in lab tests.
+So far, these processes are successful in lab tests.
 If these processes can be scaled up, they could have a big impact on the textile recycling industry.

 If you are looking to recycle blended fabrics, you will need to find a recycling facility that accepts them.
 Yes, Zero Panik can take blended fibers.